Top 63 Small Simple Tattoos For Men – [2020 Inspiration Guide]

 While the pain from getting a tattoo might be temporary, the ink on your skin is definitely permanent.

-Everyone man knows this, yet most men still tend to think big when it comes to their first tattoo.
+Everyone knows this, yet most people still tend to think big when it comes to their first tattoo.

 Bigger the better right?
 Not exactly.

-To help you get creative, I’ve put together a collection of 70 small simple tattoos for men.
-Understand, these aren’t the most interesting designs in the world, yet their simplicity and uncomplicated nature makes for great inspiration.
+To help you get creative, we’ve put together a collection of 63 small simple tattoos.
+Their simplicity and uncomplicated nature makes for great inspiration.
 Don’t let their size fool you, the meanings behind each can be enormously profound!

 This is a simple but effective geometric tattoo.
 It’s a skillfully drawn, single line that would’ve taken a good eye to maximize the sharp angles